 Impacts sensitive plant or animal communities, especially habitats for state or federally listed species;

-Involves flood protection, where invasive removal may increase hydraulic flow conveyance, or is recommended by USACE for levee stability;
+Involves flood protection, where invasive removal may increase hydraulic flow conveyance, or is recommended by US Army Corp of Engineers (USACE) for levee stability;

-Grows adjacent to, but not within, District mitigation or revegetation sites;
+Grows adjacent to, but not within, Valley Water mitigation or revegetation sites;

 Revitalizes the functionality of riparian and tidal habitat;